sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Appendices/Transitioning_to_the_New_UI_Layout_System.md

 });
 ```

-The applyProperties method is new in Release 3.0.
+{{% alert title="⚠️ Warning" color="primary" %}}The applyProperties method is new in Release 3.0.
 When working with 2.X releases of the Titanium SDK, [updateLayout](#!/api/Titanium.UI.View-method-updateLayout) can be used in place of applyProperties in the above code sample.

 The applyProperties method can be used to bulk-update properties on _any_ Titanium object, while updateLayout does the same thing, but only works on view objects.
-So updateLayout is deprecated in Release 3.0 in favor of the more general applyProperties.
+So updateLayout is deprecated in Release 3.0 in favor of the more general applyProperties.{{% /alert %}}

 ### Control Size and Position and Post-Layout Event